palpriya830/Python/README.md

-# Python-Practise
+# Python-Practice
-This is my first repository in which i am practising python programming and going to make a project.
+This is my first repository in which i am practicing python programming and going to make a project.
 This is my first commit.